spookylukey/django-views-the-right-way/source/preconditions.rst

        return wrapper

-Then, what will the following code print, and when?
+Then, what will the following code blocks print?

 .. code-block:: python